ez2313/CBMF4761-BWT-Final-Project/README.md

 ## sample input and output
 The provided sample_reads.txt and sample_reference.txt are sample input files for use with aligner.py to create output.txt.<br>
-In future work and practical applications, the reads and references used would be provided by the studies themselves or taken from public resources such as NCBI or ECBI.<br>
+In future work and practical applications, the reads and references used would be provided by the studies themselves or taken from public resources such as NCBI or EBI.<br>

 Usage for the sample input and output is from the command line:<br>

-$python aligner.txt sample_reads.txt sample_reference.txt
+$python aligner.py sample_reads.txt sample_reference.txt